monistode/ISA-docs/RISC_register.md

 Compares value of register `%REG1` and value `%REG2`, by subtracting the second one from the first one, changing the flags accordingly

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 ### CMP `%REG1, $num`
 `010110` - 2 bytes

 Compares value of register `%REG1` and value `$num`, by subtracting the second one from the first one, changing the flags accordingly

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 ### TEST `%REG1, %REG2`
 `010111` - 2 bytes

 Performs bitwise `and` operation between the `%REG1` and `%REG2`, changing the flags accordingly

+Resets `FR`.
+Sets all flags as if addition, except `OF` - it's 0

 ### TEST `%REG1, $num`
 `011000` - 2 bytes

 Performs bitwise `and` operation between the `%REG1` and the value `$unm`, changing the flags accordingly

+Resets `FR`.
+Sets all flags as if addition, except `OF` - it's 0

 ### JMP `$num`
 `011001` - 2 bytes